eoprede/ansible_fortios_api/README.md

 This module will write some files in the folder you are running it from (specifically it will write argument spec and current config if you request it).
 I have not tested how it will work if it is run on a remote host.
 If the API changes at some point, you may need to delete the local files so that argument spec is renegarated and can accept new values.

+The module tries to make sure that config changes made it through to the firewall, but is not smart enough to understand that some values are identical.
+I.e. if you send firewall 10.0.0.0/8, it will save it as 10.0.0.0 255.0.0.0.0 and will return that value back.
+Module would think that there's an issue and revert config back.
+To work around the issue, provide values in the same format as they are stored in the firewall.

 Module requires requests library to function.
 If you want to use socks proxy, make sure you install socks support for requests as well.